Siddhant-K-code/delete-clean-workspaces/README.md

 on:
   workflow_dispatch:
   schedule:
-    - cron: '0 9 * * MON' # At 9 AM UTC, weekly only on Monday
+    - cron: "0 9 * * MON" # At 9 AM UTC, weekly only on Monday

 jobs:
   delete-clean-workspaces: